-This file is: http://www.annedawson.net/Python_Install_Run.htm
+This file is: https://www.annedawson.net/Python_Install_Run.htm

 Watch the Python IDLE Editor installation movie below...